 Donors who contribute \$250,000 or more become members of the Arch Klumph Society.
-Portraits, biographies, and, in some cases, video clips are housed in the society's interactive galleries, one of which is located at Rotary International World Headquarters, while the other travels to Rotary events around the world.
+Portraits, biographies, and, in some cases, video clips are housed in the digital Arch Klumph Gallery on the 17th floor of Rotary International World Headquarters; another digital gallery travels to Rotary events around the world.
 Members also receive lapel pins and pendants, signed certificates, and invitations to the society's exclusive events, held worldwide.
-New members are invited to an induction ceremony at RI World Headquarters.
+New members are invited to a special induction ceremony at Rotary headquarters.